GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/PubSubToElasticsearch/README.md

 * connectionUrl: Elasticsearch URL in format http://hostname:[port] or CloudId
 * inputSubscription: PubSub subscription to read from, ex: projects/my-project/subscriptions/my-subscription
 * errorOutputTable: Error output table for failed inserts in form: project-id:dataset.table
-* apiKey: Elasticsearch api key used to connect to Elasticsearch endpoint
+* apiKey: API key for access without requiring basic authentication.
+Refer  https://www.elastic.co/guide/en/elasticsearch/reference/current/security-api-create-api-key.html#security-api-create-api-key-request.

 The template has the following optional parameters:
 * dataset: The type of logs sent via Pub/Sub for which we have out of the box dashboard.
 Known log types values are `audit`, `vpcflow`, and `firewall`.
 If no known log type is detected, we default to `pubsub` type.